gianlucaboo/sampling_design_workshop/README.md

-# sampling_design_workshop
+# Sampling Design Workshop

-Sampling Design Workshop
+This repository contains slides and exercises for a sampling design workshop.